2025 DRC–Rwanda peace agreement: Implementation

+2025

 The heads of state of the DRC and Rwanda were expected to visit Washington in July to finalize the agreement, which has been officially named the Washington Accord.
 Massad Boulos later said that the U.S. hopes for the DRC and M23 to also sign a peace agreement before the signing of the Washington Accord by the countries' heads of state.
 The Rwandan cabinet and Kagame ratified the agreement on July 16.
 On July 19 the DRC signed a declaration of principles with M23 and the larger rebel political coalition, the AFC, in Doha, Qatar, which stated that a final peace agreement and full ceasefire will be signed no later than August 18, and that it will be in alignment with the agreement between the DRC and Rwanda.
 Congolese government spokesman Patrick Muyaya stated that the declaration "takes into account the red lines we have always defended, including the withdrawal of M23."
 The principles include the restoration of state authority over the entire territory of the DRC.
-A draft peace agreement was released by Qatar as early as August 12, but both sides criticized it and accused each other of violating the ceasefire, with several instances of fighting between M23 and the Congolese armed forces (FARDC) in the following days.
+A draft peace agreement was released by Qatar as early as August 12, but both sides criticized it and accused each other of violating the ceasefire, with several instances of fighting between M23 and the Armed Forces of the Democratic Republic of the Congo (FARDC) in the following days.

 Meetings were organized by the U.S. State Department from July 30 to August 1 between delegations from Rwanda, the DRC, and the mediators, to oversee the implementation of the economic and security aspects of the agreement.
 A meeting of the Joint Oversight Committee took place on September 4, which "acknowledged slowness" in the implementation of the terms.
 As of mid-September 2025, both the M23 and Rwanda peace negotiations had stalled.
 Rwandan troops remained in Congolese territory and talks between M23 and the Congolese government were at an impasse.
 A draft of the economic framework was completed by September 14, but the DRC stated that no economic cooperation with Rwanda was possible until its troops were withdrawn from Congolese territory.
 In an outline of the economic framework that was reached in August, the DRC and Rwanda affirmed that each country has "full, sovereign control" over the natural resources in its territory and their processing.
 They also both committed to ensuring that revenue from the mineral trade was not used to fund armed groups, to work to develop a world-class mining industry, and to increase cross-border cooperation on mineral supply chains.